-When you stream you have to remember several key parameters that directly affect your stream visual quality, such as bitrate, resolution, and frames per second.
+When you stream you have to remember several key parameters that directly affect your stream's visual quality, such as bitrate, resolution, and frames per second.
 You can read about them here.
 However, besides those obvious parameters, there's one more which is easy to overlook.
 It's how each platform does transcoding.

-Most of the platforms, such as Picarto or Periscope don't do transcoding and have strict stream quality limitations to let most of the viewers to view the stream.
+Most of the platforms, such as Picarto or Periscope don't do transcoding and have strict stream quality limitations to let most of the viewers view the stream.
 Exceeding quality limitations will cause troubles with stream stability.

 Other platforms such as Twitch do a hybrid approach having strict recommended stream parameters but also transcoding the stream to lower specifications.
 This allows every streamer to do a high-quality compression of the original feed and also enables lower stream quality for their viewers who have a bad connection to the platform.

 Note: some streamers on such platforms will not have a quality selection option - this is a feature provided to partners or popular streamers.
 Other streamers are treated like the platform doesn't have transcoding for them.

 The good part about those two approaches is that the original quality feed will be as good as a streamer can get - with proper compression and image tweaks it's possible to get a higher-quality image with a lower bitrate if specs are balanced properly.

 The downside for those two approaches is that the original quality feed will be different from streamer to streamer and there are no certain ways of knowing how much data will be consumed for viewing before a viewer starts watching the stream.